KlosStepan/blog/content/blog/1-github-workflows-ci-cd/index.md

 In this post I will show you 3 different **workflows** (or pipelines) that serve different purposes:
 1. CI pipeline for PHP application testing CRUD functionality,
-2. CD pipeline for React.js frontend deployment into DigitalOcean Kubernetes cluster,
+2. CD pipeline for React.js frontend deployment into DOKS cluster,
-3. CD pipeline for Vue/Nuxt frontend for deployment into Azure AKS.
+3. Build pipeline for Nuxt(Vue.js) frontend and push into Azure ACR.

 Each workflow is a scripted array of steps streamlinng some mundane process runnable `on push` or `executed manually`.
 ## CI pipeline for PHP application testing CRUD functionality